MohamedBassem/pixyll/_drafts/2018-10-28-the-crappy-game.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2RfFhbd-tro" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Some of the clips in this demo are from an over the internet match.
 That's why some of them are a bit lagging, the game was designed only for local network matches 😌

 ## Grade

-What we ended up with was actually a fun game to play.
+What we ended up with was actually a fun crappy game to play.
 We got the full grade with a bonus that overflowed and filled our lost quiz grades.
 IN 24 HOURS.
 SUCCESS.

 ## The Not So Happy Ending

 We built this game.
 We wrote its logic.
 We knew how to cheat.
 We knew how to trigger certain bugs.
 But we lost the first real match against our friend [Rami](https://github.com/rami-khalil).
-We suck at playing our own game.
+Apparently, we suck at playing our own game.